Cybersecurity

 John Snyder

-DO NOT DESPAIR if your cybersecurity insurance provider informs you that they are not renewing coverage for your business, or your application for a cyber liability policy is denied when you initially apply.
-There’s plenty of options available to your business, and we’ll walk you through them here.
+Your cybersecurity insurance provider just informed you that they are not renewing coverage for your business, or your application for a cyber liability policy was denied.
+DO NOT DESPAIR!
+There are plenty of options available to your business, and we will walk you through them.

 There are 5 main reasons why your business might be denied cybersecurity coverage:

-1. You haven’t attained the minimum acceptable security controls
+2. You have not attained the minimum acceptable security controls.

 Each of these situations has a solution.
-Once you’ve determined which situation(s) you are in, follow these recommendations to find a way forward.
+Once you have determined which situation(s) you are in, follow these recommendations to find a way forward.

 Scenario #1: Prior Security Incident